carolyicheng666/rollup-study/README.md

 need use the `rollup-plugin-node-resolve` plugin and `rollup-plugin-commonjs` plugin

 >The `rollup-plugin-node-resolve` plugin teaches Rollup how to find external modules.
 >Some libraries expose ES6 modules that you can import as-is — **the-answer** is one such module.
 But at the moment, the majority of packages on npm are exposed as CommonJS modules instead.
-Until that changes, we need to convert CommonJS to ES2015 before Rollup can process them.The `rollup-plugin-commonjs` plugin does exactly that.
+Until that changes, we need to convert CommonJS to ES2015 before Rollup can process them.
+>The `rollup-plugin-commonjs` plugin does exactly that.

 `rollup.config.js`:
 ``` javascript